shadmanc01/Fork_it_Again/README.md

 # Fork_it_Again

-Something exciting I learned this week is how to collaborate on Git using AWS.
+one thing i learned this week was how to collabrate on git hub with your partners